aosabook/500lines/ci/chapter.rst

 ````

 The `dispatch_tests` function is used to find an available test runner from the pool of registered runners.
 If one is available, it will send a `runtest` message to it with the commit ID.
-If none are currently available, it will wait 2 seconds and repeat this process.
+If none are currently available, it will wait two seconds and repeat this process.
 Once dispatched, it logs which commit ID is being tested by which test runner in the `dispatched_commits` variable.
-If this commit ID is in the `pending_commits` variable, then it will remove it from this list, since it was successfully re-dispatched.
+If the commit ID is in the `pending_commits` variable, `dispatch_tests` will remove it since it was successfully re-dispatched.

 ````python
 def dispatch_tests(server, commit_id):